Legal realism: Overview

-Legal realism is associated with American jurisprudence during the 1920s and 1930s, particularly among federal judges and lawyers within the Roosevelt administration.
+Legal realism is associated with US jurisprudence during the 1920s and 1930s, particularly among federal judges and lawyers within the Roosevelt administration.
 Notable jurists associated with legal realism include Felix Cohen, Morris Cohen, Arthur Corbin, Walter Wheeler Cook, Robert Hale, Wesley Hohfeld, Karl Llewellyn, Underhill Moore, Herman Oliphant and Warren Seavey, many of whom were associated with Yale Law School.
 As Keith Bybee argues, "legal realism exposed the role played by politics in judicial decision-making and, in doing so, called into question conventional efforts to anchor judicial power on a fixed, impartial foundation."
 Contemporary legal scholars working within the Law and Society tradition have expanded upon the foundations set by legal realism to postulate what has been referred to as new legal realism.

 As a form of jurisprudence, legal realism is defined by its focus on the law as it actually exists in practice, rather than how it exists in books.
 To this end, it was primarily concerned with the actions of judges and the factors that influenced processes of judicial decision making.
 As Karl Llewellyn argues, “[b]ehind decisions stand judges; judges are men; as men they have human backgrounds.”
 The law, therefore, did not exist in a metaphysical realm of fundamental rules or principles, but was inseparable from human action and the power of judges to determine the law.
 In order to understand the decisions and actions of legal actors, legal realists turned to the ideas of the social sciences in order to understand the human behavior and relationships that culminated in a given legal outcome.

-American legal realists believe that there is more to adjudication than the "mechanical" application of known legal principles to uncontroversial fact-finding in line with the arguments of legal formalism.
+US legal realists believe that there is more to adjudication than the "mechanical" application of known legal principles to uncontroversial fact-finding in line with the arguments of legal formalism.
 Some realists believe that one can never be sure that the facts and law identified in the judge's reasons were the actual reasons for the judgment, whereas other realists accept that a judge's reasons can often be relied upon, but not always.
 Realists believe that the legal principles that legal formalism treats as uncontroversial actually hide contentious political and moral choices.